robisim74/angular-l10n/README.md

 [Angular 2 Localization with an ASP.NET CORE MVC Service](https://damienbod.com/2016/04/29/angular-2-localization-with-an-asp-net-core-mvc-service/) @damienbod

 ## Building
-In order to build the library if you want to contribute:
+In order to build the library if you want to contribute to it:
 ```Shell
 npm install
 typings install